Technical issues briefly halt trading for some NYSE stocks in the latest glitch to hit Wall Street

-NEW YORK (AP) — A technical issue caused the temporary halt for some stocks listed on the New York Stock Exchange Monday, including at least one whose price briefly fell nearly 100%.
+NEW YORK (AP) — A technical issue caused the temporary halt in trading for dozens of stocks listed on the New York Stock Exchange Monday, including at least one whose price briefly fell nearly 100%.

 Berkshire Hathaway, the company run by famed investor Warren Buffett, saw its A-class shares plunge 99.97% to $185.10 from Friday's closing price of $627,400, before its trading was halted.
 After the shares later resumed trading, they immediately recovered all those losses and shot toward $700,000.